 Formed by Davis along with Steve Winwood and his brother Muff Winwood, the SDG is best known for its No. 7 1966 U.S. hit “Gimme Some Lovin,'” but had chart-topping successes in Britain with 1965’s “Keep on Runnin,'” and 1966’s “Somebody Help Me,” as well as the later No. 10 U.S. hit “I’m A Man” in 1967.

 By ’67, however, Winwood was headed toward founding Traffic, though the two groups would collaborate on several occasions before Winwood’s eventual departure.
 Muff Winwood left to become an A&R executive with Island Records, started by Spencer Davis Group’s manager Chris Blackwell, then held similar positions at Columbia and Sony Records.

-In Part 2 of our SER Sitdown with Davis, we discuss the beginning of his eponymous group, including its initial hits; the band’s difficulties with the controlling Blackwell; the immediate impact that producer Jimmy Miller had on the SDG sound — and how that early success ultimately led to Miller’s working with the Rolling Stones …
+In Part 2 of our Something Else!
+Sitdown with Davis, we discuss the beginning of his eponymous group, including its initial hits; the band’s difficulties with the controlling Blackwell; the immediate impact that producer Jimmy Miller had on the SDG sound — and how that early success ultimately led to Miller’s working with the Rolling Stones …

 STEVE ELLIOTT: Regarding your first couple of hits, “Keep on Running” and “Somebody Help Me,” would you say they established the Spencer Davis Group right from the start?
 Did you feel you were already on the path to stardom?